RIP Sujith: Borewell was supposed to be closed...Who should be held responsible?

 Earlier on Monday, a heavy German-made drilling machine was deployed to dig a parallel shaft to reach the boy, but rescue efforts were hampered by rocky soil and rain.
 Two Fire and Rescue Services personnel were lowered into the freshly drilled shaft, using a ladder and with all necessary support like oxygen, for initial assessment of the condition inside.

 The collector said, "Three loads of redimix concrete has been ordered and I will not leave this spot without closing the defunct borewell and as well as the parallel hole dug up for the rescue effort."
 As the boy's body arrived, a pall of gloom descended on the village and people lined up to pay their last respects.
 Police personnel have been deployed in adequate numbers to maintain law and order.
 Cabinet colleagues, including Vellamandi Natarajan, paid their last respects to the boy at the hospital.
-DMK chief M K Stalin, and leaders of political parties also condoled the death.
+DMK chief M K Stalin and leaders of political parties also condoled the death.

 (with PTI inputs)